zac7777/Entropy/Entropy/Sets/Armours/Shields.md

 ---
 *A usable bubble, small and barely sturdy enough, but even the smallest of defences hold remarkable power with proper technique*

+## Level 4
+#### Chain Cape
+*Held, Heavy, Martial, Improvised(A Chain-mail item, A flame able to melt steel)*

+Weight: 5kg

+Piercing DT: -5
+Bludgeoning DT: -1
+Slashing DT: -3
+Electric DT: -2
+Radiation DT: -1
+Heat DT: +2

+Dodge bonus: -3

+##### Moves

+*Drape:* 3 AP, attacks made with medium or long weapons that attack you have -20 Accuracy

+Proficiency requirement: 2

+---
+*Arrows and Bullets will swish into the metal fabric, stopping in their tracks as they are caught in metallic restraints*

+#itemSet #armours